laravel/framework/readme.md

 - Eloquent Model and Collections objects now include JSON_NUMERIC_CHECK by default on `toJson` method.
 - Eloquent mutators are now prefixed with `give` and `take` instead of `get` and `set`.
 This is to avoid conflicts with other get and set methods on the model, and in your own code.
 - Added `auth:reminders` Artisan command for generating a migration for the password reminders table.
+- Added `App::fatal` method for registering an error listener for PHP fatal errors.